 top of page

-Children of Genesis - Synopsis
+Children of Genesis

-For the past five hundred years, the identities of powerful ancient black nations have remained hidden among the pages of the Bible’s Old Testament.
-This book is a detailed historical presentation of the many Hamite-black nations that the Old Testament writers acknowledged and wrote about regularly in biblical stories and scriptures.
-These nations led the ancient world towards civilization, invented writing, erected phenomenal monuments and built dams and reservoirs to manage large rivers.
+For over five hundred years, the identities of powerful ancient black nations have remained obscured in the pages of the Bible's Old Testament.
+This book offers a detailed historical exploration of the many Hamite-black nations acknowledged by Old Testament writers.
+These nations played a pivotal role in shaping civilization, inventing writing, constructing monumental structures, and building advanced systems like dams and reservoirs to manage rivers.

 REVIEWS